 This drug shouldn't be used for more than 4 months.
 Contact your doctor if your symptoms don't improve in this timeframe.

 What is Hydroxyzine (& What Does it Treat)?

 Hydroxyzine Pamoate is in a class of medicines called antihistamines.
-It has weak sedative, anticholinergic, and antiemetic properties.
+It's a first-generation antihistamine with weak sedative, anticholinergic, and antiemetic properties.

 Hydroxyzine blocks the action of histamine.
 This is a substance in the body that leads to allergic symptoms.
 It also decreases activity in the central nervous system (CNS).

 Adults and children can take Hydroxyzine Pamoate for:

 - Itch relief from allergic reactions on the skin, such as hives

 - Medical condition treatment, like anxiety and tension in adults and children